artsycoder533/single-price-grid-component/README.md

 ### Continued development

 I want to continue focusing on media queries and responsive design as well as CSS Flexbox and Grid to better understand when to use which technique.
+II also want to continue to get more comfortable using SASS instead of CSS3.

 ## Author